Title

 Corazon C. Aquino's Executive Order No. 209 establishes the Family Code, redefining marriage and family relations in the Philippines to align with contemporary values and ensure gender equality, outlining essential requisites for valid marriages and the roles of solemnizing officers.

-Marriage is a special contract of permanent union between a man and a woman entered into in accordance with law for the establishment of conjugal and family life, considered the foundation of the family and an inviolable social institution.
+Marriage is a special contract of permanent union between a man and a woman for the establishment of conjugal and family life; it is the foundation of the family and an inviolable social institution whose nature, consequences, and incidents are governed by law (not subject to stipulation), except that marriage settlements may fix property relations during the marriage within limits provided by the Code.

-The essential requisites are (1) legal capacity of the contracting parties, who must be a male and a female; and (2) consent freely given in the presence of the solemnizing officer.
+(1) Legal capacity of the contracting parties, who must be a male and a female; and (2) consent freely given in the presence of the solemnizing officer.

 Analyze Cases Smarter, Faster